TrofimovAssya/GOrichr/README.md

 #Motivation
 This tool has been used to perform GO term enrichment for the following paper:

-Acute monocytic leukemia cells display non-oncogene addiction to immunoproteasomes. by Alexandre Rouette, Assya Trofimov, David Haberl, Geneviève Boucher, Josée Hébert, Guy Sauvageau, Sébastien Lemieux and Claude Perreault
+Expression of immunoproteasome genes is regulated by cell-intrinsic and -extrinsic factors in human cancers.. by Alexandre Rouette, Assya Trofimov, David Haberl, Geneviève Boucher, Lavallée Vincent-Philippe, D'Angelo Giovanni, Josée Hébert, Guy Sauvageau, Sébastien Lemieux and Claude Perreault published in Scientific Reports, September 2016

-Manuscript under review.